 Jefferson County Theft Defense Attorney

 Consulting a criminal defense attorney with significant experience is crucial in theft cases in Jefferson County.
-We have over 40 years of combined experience representing clients facing theft charges throughout Colorado.
+We have decades of combined experience representing clients facing theft charges throughout Colorado.
 Perhaps you were the owner of the property or didn't knowingly take anything of value.
 Nevertheless, contact our office for a free initial consultation.
 We will carefully analyze your theft case and suggest next steps.